ambrook3/dc_sql/README.md

-Data Carpentry Core Curriculum
+Data Carpentry SQL Lesson
 =============

-This repository contains core material for the 2-day data carpentry workshop.
-Please see our [contribution guidelines](CONTRIBUTING.md) before contributing updates, bug fixes, or other corrections.
+This repository contains the SQL lesson from Data Carpentry.
+It was forked from the main datacarpentry/datacarpentry repo, and then pruned of everything but the SQL material.
+Please see the DC [contribution guidelines](CONTRIBUTING.md) before contributing updates, bug fixes, or other corrections.